 - Giallo - Deep Red, Pieces, Blood and Black Lace

 - Home Invasion - The Strangers, Don’t Breathe, You’re Next

-Even under the already niche subgenre of exploitation films, there are literally hundreds of hyper-specific subgenres ranging from Blaxploitation to Ozsploitation and everything in between
+Even under the already niche subtype of exploitation films, there are literally hundreds of hyper-specific examples ranging from Blaxploitation to Ozsploitation and everything in between.

 Next, let’s look at a few comedy subgenres.